tnipen/tnipen.github.io/_posts/2020-05-22-titanlib-gridpp.markdown

     obs = file.variables['air_temperature_2m'][:]

 flags, sct, rep = titanlib.sct(obs_lats, obs_lons, obs_elevs, obs, minnumobs, maxnumobs, inner_radius, outer_radius, niterations, nminprof, dzmin, dhmin , dz, t2pos, t2neg, eps2)
+{% endhighlight %}

+The `flags` array has the same length as the observations and has a `0` denoting observations that passed the QC and `1` for those that are flagged.
+We will only keep the non-flagged observations in the next step:

+{% highlight python %}
 index_valid_obs = np.where(flags == 0)[0]
 obs_lats = obs_lats[index_valid_obs]
 obs_lons = obs_lons[index_valid_obs]